eclectic-coding/nuxt-eclectic-blog/content/articles/conditional-classes-haml.md

 ```
 After I figured this out, I can tell you I am liking HAML even more.
 I am finding it to be a concise elegant way of developing views in Rails.

-## Footnote
-This has been fun.
-Leave a comment or send me a DM on [Twitter](http://twitter.com/EclecticCoding).

-Shameless Plug: If you work at a great company and you are in the market for a Software Developer with a varied skill set and life experiences, send me a message on [Twitter](http://twitter.com/EclecticCoding) and check out my [LinkedIn](http://www.linkedin.com/in/dev-chuck-smith).